FluffyNinjaBrick/relayr-sensors/README.md

 That last group includes the API endpoint methods.

 ## API
-The final API provides four methods.
+The final API provides four endpoints.
 Firstly, there are the two specified in the task description:
 * *GET http://localhost:8080/engines?minPressure=<value\>&maxTemperature=<value\>* - returns a list of malfunctioning engines, in the form of a list of engine IDs
 * *POST http://localhost:8080/sensors/<sensor-id\>* - updates the sensor specified by *<sensor-id\>* according to the instructions in the body.
 The body is a small JSON file, as follows:
 <pre>